Chocolate-Dipped Cranberry Cookies

 - 1-1/4 cups chopped walnuts, optional

-- In a large bowl, cream shortening and sugar until light and fluffy.
+- Preheat oven to 350°.
+In a large bowl, cream shortening and sugar until light and fluffy.
 Beat in egg and vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
 Using paper towels, pat chopped cranberries dry; stir into dough.

-- To use frozen cookie dough: Place 2 in. apart on baking sheets coated with cooking spray.
-Bake at 350° for 15-17 minutes or until lightly browned.
+- Drop dough by rounded teaspoonfuls 2 in. apart onto baking sheets coated with cooking spray.
+Bake until lightly browned, 11-13 minutes.
 Remove to wire racks to cool.